ennui2342/ennui2342.github.io/_posts/2020-10-06-the-interconnectedness-of-communications-architecture-and-organisational-design.md

 title: The interconnectedness of communications, architecture, and organisational design
 filename: 2020-10-06-the-interconnectedness-of-communications-architecture-and-organisational-design
-excerpt: Effective communication and team size are important factors in team performance and organisational design.
+excerpt: Engineering team size can be an important factor in team performance and should be a mindful part of your organisational design.
 tags:
   - communication
   - teamsize